Read the Signs – Street Names in Liverpool Connected to the Trade in Enslaved Africans

 Sir John Gladstone (1764–1851), William E Gladstone (1809–1898)

-Sir John Gladstone, first baronet (1764–1851), was born John Gladstones on 11 December 1764 in Leith, Scotland.
-Gladstone left school aged thirteen and after serving an apprenticeship entered his father’s corn-chandling business in 1781.
+Sir John Gladstone, 1st Baronet (1764–1851), was born John Gladstone on 11 December 1764 in Leith, Scotland.
+Gladstone left school aged 13 and, after serving an apprenticeship, entered his father’s corn-chandling business in 1781.
 In 1786 he moved to Liverpool to work with Edgar Corrie.
 The partnership with Corrie was very successful and they quickly diversified into Virginian tobacco, and it was on a combination of American grain and tobacco that Gladstone’s fortune was founded.

-When the British finally abolished slavery in the 1830s the Gladstone family received over £90,000 in compensation for the slaves they had to free.
+When the British finally abolished slavery in the 1830s, the Gladstone family received over £90,000 in compensation for the enslaved people they had to free.

 Thomas Parr (1769–1847)

 Parr Street is named after Thomas Parr who in 1799 built the fine house that still stands on the corner of Parr Street and Colquitt Street.
-Thomas was a slave trader and banker in Liverpool; he owned the massive ship "Parr" which had berths for 700 slaves.
+Thomas was a slave trader and banker in Liverpool; he owned the massive ship Parr which had berths for 700 enslaved Africans.

-Many of the men who helped establish the institution had links to slavery, either as slave traders or owners of West Indian plantations that used slave labour.
-It was not uncommon for merchants who made fortunes through the slave trade to use their wealth to establish or support philanthropic organisations such as the Liverpool Dispensary for the Sick, which was responsible for providing medicine to the poor.
+Many of the men who helped establish the institution had links to slavery, either as slave traders or owners of West Indian plantations that kept a workforce of enslaved people.
+It was not uncommon for merchants who made fortunes through the trade of enslaved men and women to use their wealth to establish or support philanthropic organisations such as the Liverpool Dispensary for the Sick, which was responsible for providing medicine to the poor.

 William Roscoe (1753–1831)